-Companies on the NZ Companies Register
+Companies registered on the NZ Companies Register

 If the manager is a company registered on the NZ Companies Register, file financial statements online on that register.

-Entities on other Companies Office registers
+Entities recorded on other Companies Office registers

-If the manager is an entity registered or recorded on another register administered by the Companies Office, for example, a credit union, building society or overseas issuer, you'll need to deliver printed copies (hard copy) to the Companies Office for registration.
+If the manager is an entity registered or recorded on another register administered by the Companies Office, for example, a credit union, building society or overseas issuer, you'll need to deliver printed copies (hard copies) to the Companies Office for registration.

 Entities recorded on the Other Participants directory